gravitational/careers/challenges/platform/devops.md

 - We do not provide higher scores for submissions that are submitted quickly.
 - From when the challenge is started you have a maximum of 1 week to complete the challenge.
 - Keep answers to the questions brief, 4 to 5 sentences maximum.
+- We claim no ownership over the submission itself, you may do what you wish with it after the interview.